joe-cheung/joe-cheung.github.io/_posts/2020-11-19-COVID-19-Vaccines.md

 Another worry is efficacy in different demographics, but fortunately the Pfizer vaccine [demonstrated](https://www.pfizer.com/news/press-release/press-release-detail/pfizer-and-biontech-conclude-phase-3-study-covid-19-vaccine) 94% efficacy in patients 65 and older.
 Pfizer also claims that 42% of global participants and 30% of U.S. participants have racially and ethnically diverse backgrounds.
 However, there are no numbers yet for people with pre-existing conditions and risk factors.

-## II.
-The story of the mRNA
+## The story of the mRNA

 While there are [about](https://www.covid-19vaccinetracker.org/) [200](https://www.statnews.com/2020/04/27/drugs-vaccines-tracker/) [candidates](https://biorender.com/covid-vaccine-tracker?utm_campaign=Vaccine+Tracker%3A+Announce&utm_content=COVID-19+Vaccine+Tracker%3A+Announcement&utm_medium=email_action&utm_source=customer.io) globally, the Pfizer and Moderna vaccines are the only ones that rely on mRNA, a completely novel technology that was a [scientific backwater](https://www.statnews.com/2020/11/10/the-story-of-mrna-how-a-once-dismissed-idea-became-a-leading-technology-in-the-covid-vaccine-race/) before it was a multibillion-dollar idea.

 The concept of mRNA therapeutics was first [demonstrated](https://pubmed.ncbi.nlm.nih.gov/1690918/) to work in mice in 1990 when injected mRNA led to detectable protein production, and a subsequent [paper](https://pubmed.ncbi.nlm.nih.gov/1546298/) showed that administration of mRNA elicited physiologyical response in rats.
 However, these early promising results did not lead to substantial investment, and no mRNA vaccine nor drug has ever been approved.
 (That is about to change!) mRNA is notoriously unstable as free RNA breaks down quickly, posing a significant *in vivo* (in live cell) delivery challenge. mRNA injected into the body might also elicit unintended immune response, which is the stumbling block that led to most of the rejections of funding.

 For Katalin Karikó, a Hungarian-born biochemist, mRNA was a career dead-end.
 Her grant applications were all rejected, and she was even demoted from her path to full professorship.
-But after a decade of trial and error with collaborator Drew Weisman, an immunology MD, PhD, they [dsicovered](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2775451/) in 2005 that by modifying a nucleoside (building block of mRNA), mRNA can penetrate its target cells without eliciting an immune response.
+But after a decade of trial and error with collaborator Drew Weisman, an immunology MD, PhD, they [discovered](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2775451/) in 2005 that by modifying a nucleoside (building block of mRNA), mRNA can penetrate its target cells without eliciting an immune response.
 This key discovery did not go unnoticed by the future founders of Moderna and BioNTech.

 Derrick Rossi was a Canadian stem cell biology postdoctoral fellow at Stanford when he first came across Karikó and Weisman’s work .
 With another postdoctoral fellow, they [discovered](https://pubmed.ncbi.nlm.nih.gov/23429718/) that modified mRNA can reprogram adult cells to act like embryonic stem cells that have the potential to develop into any cell.
 Embryonic stem cells are the holy grail of regenerative medicine, and Rossi's discovery can completely sidestep the ethical controversy of harvesting them from discarded embryos.